kurson95/EspnowUARTBridge_ESP8266/README.md

 # EspnowUARTBridge for ESP8266
 <p>Receiver/transmitter based on the espnow protocol.</p>
 <p>It uses a serial interface as a data source and can be configured using commands typed in the serial console. </p>
+<h1>How it works?</h1>
+In short, it takes any information given by the serial port, except commands, and sends it to the indicated receiver or to anything within range
 <h1>Features</h1>
 <ul>
  <li>Serial commands</li>